 The onset of Parkinson’s symptoms happens following loss in the brain cells that create dopamine.
 Researchers think that exercise enables the mind to revive lost connections, form new ones, and continue maintaining those that are in place.
 Additional tests also show:

-Advances were realized in stride length, gait speed and balance following treadmill exercise – after as little as just one single session, and lasting for several weeks afterwards.
+Advances were realized in stride length, gait speed and balance following treadmill exercise – after as little as just one single session, and lasting for several weeks afterward.

 Motor function and coordination were enhanced in people who pedaled at a faster rate on a stationary bicycle – once again, with results lasting for weeks after the study ended.